BA(Hons), DipEd, MLitSt, MEd, ASDA, FACE, FACELQ, FIMIL, GAICD

 Wendy Johnston BEM

 Wendy spent 20 years in the tourism industry, primarily in various marketing roles for Tourism Queensland.
 She worked in Vancouver, Canada, for the Australian Pavilion at World Expo '86, and was Operations Manager for the Queensland Pavilion at World Expo 88, for which she was awarded a British Empire Medal.
-Wendy then moved into education marketing and communications, where she has spent the past 13 years, working firstly for Cannon Hill Anglican College, then seven years as Communications Manager at Brisbane Grammar School.
+Wendy moved into education marketing and communications in 2004, working firstly for Cannon Hill Anglican College, then seven years as Communications Manager at Brisbane Grammar School.
 A St Margaret's Old Girl (nee Giddens, '79), Wendy was St Margaret's Foundation board director from January 2014 - June 2017.
 She joined St Margaret's in her current role in June 2014.
 Wendy has raised two children, and her daughter is also a past student ('11).

 Chief Information Officer SSA